Nexoral/ContainDB/README.md

 - **🔐 Security Controls**: Interactive prompts for credentials and access control
 - **🧩 Extensible Design**: Support for multiple database types and management tools
 - **⚙️ Customization**: Configure ports, restart policies, and environment variables
-- **📊 Management Tools**: One-click setup for phpMyAdmin, pgAdmin, and MongoDB Compass
+- **📊 Management Tools**: One-click setup for phpMyAdmin, pgAdmin, RedisInsight, and MongoDB Compass
 - **🧹 Easy Cleanup**: Simple commands to remove containers, images, and volumes
 - **🧠 Smart Detection**: Checks for existing resources to avoid conflicts
 - **🔄 Auto-Rollback**: Automatic cleanup of resources if any errors occur during setup